percwg/perc-wg/double/draft-ietf-perc-double.md

 ## Relaying a Packet

-The Media Distributor does not have a notion of outer (hop-by-hop) or inner (end-to-end) cryptographic algorithm.
-Rather, the Media Distributor has a single cryptographic algorithm.
-The cryptographic algorithm and key used to decrypt a packet and any encrypted RTP header extensions would be the same as those used in the endpoint's outer cryptographic context.
+The Media Distributor does has the part of the key for the outer (hop-by-hop) but does not have the part of the key for the  (end-to-end) cryptographic algorithm.
+The cryptographic algorithm and key used to decrypt a packet and any encrypted RTP header extensions would be the same as those used in the endpoint's outer algorithm and key.

-In order to modify a packet, the Media Distributor decrypts the packet, modifies the packet, updates the OHB with any modifications not already present in the OHB, and re-encrypts the packet using the cryptographic context used for next hop.
+In order to modify a packet, the Media Distributor decrypts the packet, modifies the packet, updates the OHB with any modifications not already present in the OHB, and re-encrypts the packet using the cryptographic using the outer (hop-by-hop) key.

-* Apply the cryptographic algorithm to the packet.
+* Apply the outer (bop-by-hop) cryptographic algorithm to decrypt the packet.
 If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.

-* Change any required parameters
+* Change any parts of the RTP packet that the relay wishes to change and are allowed to be changed.

 * If a changed RTP header field is not already in the OHB, add it with its original value to the OHB.
 A Media Distributor can add